Kanyadaan : Hindu Wedding

 - The presiding Hindu wedding priest will put some rice on the joined hands and then the bride’s parents will pour holy water while the priest sings a Vedic ritual hymn or kanyadaan mantra meaning.
 The groom will then swear to be loyal and to devote his love to the bride for all his life and he will also sing a Vedic ritual hymn.

-- Several mantras are chanted during the whole process and ritual of Kanyadaan marking the spirituality and religiousness of the ritual.
+- Several mantras are chanted during the whole process by hindu wedding priest and ritual of Kanyadaan marking the spirituality and religiousness of the ritual.

 - After that gold, rice, betel leaves, copper coins, conch, betel nut, money, fruits, and flowers are offered and placed on the palms of the bride and groom.
 All the rituals are carried out amidst a continuous chant of the Vedic hymns by the hindu priest.